 A VC may decide to redeem the investment within 3 to 5 years.
 Their primary focus is to earn capital gains.
 Venture capital may not be suitable for an entrepreneur whose business plan will take a longer time to provide liquidity.

 Long and Complicated Process

 The start-up company’s owner should first present a detailed business plan.
-Thereafter, the VC analyses the business plan in detail.
+After that, the VC analyses the business plan in detail.
 Then, a one-on-one meeting is conducted to discuss the business plan in detail.
-Later, if the VC agrees to go ahead with the funding then due diligence is done to verify the details.
-If the due diligence is found satisfactory then only the VC will offer a term sheet.
+Later, if the VC agrees to go ahead with the funding, then due diligence is done to verify the details.
+If the due diligence is found satisfactory, then only the VC will offer a term sheet.
 Therefore, venture capital funding is often found to be a lengthy process.

 Approaching a VC can be tedious

 A lot of investment opportunities through uninvited emails overburden the VC’s.
 Due to this, a lot of business proposals go unnoticed.
 One of the ways to approach the VC is through a mutual connection.